migtools/mig-operator/docs/usage/NamespaceMapping.md

 status: -- status fields --
 ```

 3. To create a mapping, use the above syntax to indicate that you are creating a mapping within the namespace list.
-Within a namespace list member denoted by a leading hypen ( - ), add a colon ( : ) and a valid target namespace name after the src namespace name.
+Within a namespace list member denoted by a leading hypen ( - ), add a colon ( : ) and a valid target namespace name after the source namespace name.

 ```yaml
 namespaces: